calpoly-csai/CSAI_Voice_Assistant/README.md

 # Spring 2019: Wake Word

-**Active Software Developers:** Eddie Aung, Michael Fekadu, Kalen Goo, Tyler Herzog, Max Mohammadi, Brett Nelson, Viet Nguyen, Samuel Sachnoff, Austin Silveria, Kyaw Soe
+**Active Software Developers:** Eddie Aung, Michael Fekadu, Kalen Goo, Tyler Herzog, Max Mohammadi, Brett Nelson, Viet Nguyen, Samuel Sachnoff, Austin Silveria, Kyaw Soe, John Waidhofer

 Currently designing the wake-word solution for the voice assistant.
 This is to create a speech recognition application layer for the assistant.
 Currently collecting data to extract MFCCs as input features to feed the GRU RNN.
+We are currently collecting wake word audio data on the name of the voice assistant "Nimbus" and non wake word which would result in false activations.